-The first input bit (SGL) following the 101 sequence determines if the input selection is differential (SGL = 0) or single-ended (SGL = 1).
+If the first three bits shifted into the device are 101, then the next five bits select the input channel for the next conversion cycle (see Table 3).
+The first input bit following the 101 sequence (SGL) determines if the input selection is differential (SGL = 0) or single-ended (SGL = 1).
 For SGL = 0, two adjacent channels can be selected to form a differential input.
-For SGL = 1, one of four channels is selected as the positive input.
+For SGL = 1, one of 16 channels is selected as the positive input.
 The negative input is COM for all single-ended operations.
-The remaining four bits (ODD, A2, A1, A0) determine which channel(s) is/are selected and the polarity (for a differential input).
+The remaining 4 bits (ODD, A2, A1, A0) determine which channel(s) is/are selected and the polarity (for a differential input).

 The next serial input bit immediately following the input channel selection is the enable bit for the conversion configuration (EN2).
 If this bit is set to 0, then the next conversion is performed using the previously selected converter configuration.
+This is useful in systems using the same rejection/speed for all input channels and for backward compatibility with the LTC2418/LTC2414 families of delta-sigma ADCs.

-A new configuration can be loaded into the device by setting EN2 = 1 (see Table 4).
+The second set of configuration data can be loaded into the device by setting EN2 = 1 (see Table 4).
 The first bit (IM) is used to select the internal temperature sensor.
 If IM = 1, the following conversion will be performed on the internal temperature sensor rather than the selected input channel.
-The next two bits (FA and FB) are used to set the rejection frequency.
-The final bit (SPD) is used to select either the 1x output rate if SPD = 0 (auto-calibration is enabled and the offset is continuously calibrated and removed from the final conversion result) or the 2x output rate if SPD = 1 (offset calibration disabled, multiplexing output rates up to 15Hz with no latency).
-When IM = 1 (temperature measurement) SPD will be ignored and the device will
+The next 2 bits (FA and FB) are used to set the rejection frequency.
+The next bit (SPD) is used to select either the 1x output rate if SPD = 0 (auto-calibration is enabled and the offset is continuously calibrated and removed from the final conversion result) or the 2x output rate if SPD